0atman/LostTerminalResources/README.md

 ## Resources

-`/scripts` contains scripts of lost terminal episodes
+`/scripts/` contains scripts of lost terminal episodes `/translations/` contain community-added translations - if you see mistakes, send me a PR!